bt3gl/building_blog/content/wargames_krypton.md

   > In this example, the letter 'a' in plaintext is replaced by a 'G' in the ciphertext so, for example, the plaintext 'bad' becomes 'HGJ' in ciphertext.

   > The password for level 3 is in the file krypton3.
 It is in 5 letter group ciphertext.
 It is encrypted with a Caesar Cipher.
-Without any  further information, this cipher text may be difficult to break.
+Without any  further information, this ciphertext may be difficult to break.
 You do not have direct access to the key, however you do have access to a program  that will encrypt anything you wish to give it using the key.
 If you think logically, this is completely easy.

 First, we make a file filled with the alphabet, so we can test  the binary: